 Specific to any investment property

-What can I afford for down payment?
-Interest rates remain low, and -- depending on which lender you work with -- you can put as little as 10% down.
+What can I afford for a down payment?
+Interest rates remain low, and — depending on which lender you work with — you can put as little as 10% down.

 What is insurance going to cost me?
-Insurance is dependent on how your use your home: as a non-income producing second home or an income producing rental/vacation property.
+Insurance is dependent on how you use your home: as a non-income producing second home or an income-producing rental/vacation property.
 Depending on how you answer the “home use” question will help with deciding the types of insurance you need, including homeowners or commercial insurance.
 Similarly, you’ll want a clear understanding of liability issues.
 Check out some ideas, provided by Nolo.com, on what questions to ask when insurance shopping.

 Specific to vacation rentals